 This season of wonderment will stretch beyond Christmas 2012.
 It’s a heady mix of seeing old friends after many years of not speaking to each other, taking things easy with the children who grapple with a fast-paced academic life, good food, and cool evenings in the tropics.

-There’s an awareness that these good things come from the One who created Christmas for us, who has bestowed on me the enduring love of a man, my children, good friends, fine health, and a life where memories can somehow look more beautiful with age.
+There’s an awareness that these good things come from the One who created Christmas for us, who has bestowed on me Love, my children, good friends, fine health, and a life where memories can somehow look more beautiful with age.

 A thousand memories.

 This is a repost of something I’d written a year ago, and which I felt good enough to resurrect for the mood it conveys at this time of year.
 Leave a comment if Christmas is a blend of dark and light for you.